Living in the Presence of Fear

 O Lord, please help me to release these burdens to your loving care!!

-I know that you love me and all of your children—from everlasting to everlasting!
+I know that you love me and all of your children—

 O Lord, thank you!!